The tracking detector of the FASER experiment: Introduction

-To allow neutrino measurements at FASER, the detector will be augmented with an additional veto scintillator station, a 1.1-ton tungsten/emulsion detector and an interface tracker.
+To allow neutrino measurements at FASER, the detector will be augmented with an additional veto scintillator station, a 1.1-ton tungsten/emulsion detector that works as the target for the neutrino interactions, and an interface tracker.
 These elements will be installed in front of the FASER detector (described above) in late 2021.
 The interface tracker will enable tracks from a neutrino interaction in the emulsion detector to be matched to events in the tracker stations.
-This will enable FASER to measure separately the muon neutrino and muon anti-neutrino interaction cross sections by using the charge of the muon reconstructed in the FASER spectrometer.
+This will allow the measurement of both the muon neutrino and muon anti-neutrino interaction cross sections by using the charge of the muon reconstructed in the FASER spectrometer.
 The interface tracker will also improve the background rejection and energy reconstruction for the neutrino analysis.
 The interface tracker has an identical design to the tracker stations used in the FASER spectrometer.
-FASER will therefore have four tracker stations in total, but this paper focuses on the three tracker stations used in the FASER spectrometer and already installed in TI12.
+FASER will therefore have four tracker stations in total, but this paper focuses on the three tracker stations used in the FASER spectrometer and already installed in TI12 in March 2021.

 The layout of this paper is as follows. \Cref{sec:TrackerStation} presents the mechanical design of the tracker stations including details of the silicon strip detectors and on-detector electronics.
 The power supply, cooling, and data acquisition systems are outlined in \cref{sec:equipments}.
 The interlock and detector control systems are summarized in \cref{sec:DCS}.
-All components are integrated and have been commissioned, as described in~\cref{sec:commissioning}.
+All components are integrated and have been commissioned~\footnote{The results of the commissioning tests have been used to determine which modules were installed in which position in the detector to maximize the physics performance.}, as described in~\cref{sec:commissioning}.
 Finally, conclusions and outlook are given in \cref{sec:conclusion}.